What is Sedation Dentistry?

 - General Anesthesia: This method makes the patient unconscious, as if deeply asleep, throughout the procedure.
 This is done in a hospital setting and is rarely done in dentistry.

-Call Van Nuys sedation dentist Dr. Michael Bjornback to learn more about sleep dentistry or fill out the form on this page and we will be happy to contact you.
+Call sedation dentist Dr. Michael Bjornback to learn more about sleep dentistry or fill out the form on this page and we will be happy to contact you.
+We are proud to serve everyone in the Los Angeles area, from Sherman Oaks to Van Nuys!